-Enoch Holmes was one of the pioneer settlers in Carver and one of its early leading citizens.
-He operated a general mercantile business in Carver from 1856/1857 until 1872 when he sold his store and business and went into the business of buying of wheat, oats, and corn.
-In 1872 he moved his large warehouse up from the Minnesota River bank to a new location near the Minneapolis-St. Louis Railroad Depot.
+In 1872 Holmes moved his large grain warehouse up from the Minnesota River bank to a new location near the Minneapolis-St. Louis Railroad Depot..
 He operated the elevator until his death in 1891, and it remained vacant until 1894 when ownership passed out of a probate sale and into the ownership of Carver businessman Anton Knoblauch.
-In 1910 John Funk Jr., whose house yet sits at 112 Fourth Street East in Carver, acquired the elevator and owned it until 1918 as the Carver Elevator Company.
-The grain elevator property was vacated to the public in 1918 and was later torn down.
+In 1910 John Funk Jr., whose house yet sits at 112 Fourth Street East in Carver, acquired the elevator property was vacated to the public in 1918 and was later torn down about 1980.